Hope Hicks: Fox Corporation

 Between March 2018 and March 2020, Hicks was Fox Corporation's chief communications officer and executive vice president.
 During this time, she made over $1.8 million.

+In the news, 2019

+On March 4, 2019, the House Judiciary Committee sent a letter to Hicks requesting information regarding alleged obstruction of justice by the current administration.
+(She was mentioned over 180 times in Robert Mueller's report on Russian election interference and possible obstruction of justice; the report was released on April 18, 2019.)
+The Committee subpoenaed documents and her testimony on May 21, 2019.
+On June 4, 2019, the Trump White House invoked executive privilege, directing Hicks not to provide any documents related to her employment in the Trump administration.
+She agreed to testify in a closed-door session on June 19, 2019, during which lawyers for the Trump administration forbade Hicks from answering questions 155 times, claiming that due to "absolute immunity," Hicks "may not speak about anything that occurred during the time of her employment in the White House as a close adviser to the president."
+Hicks testified on the scheduled date, and also complied with the White House request to not answer questions.

+On July 18, 2019, unredacted search warrant documents from the Michael Cohen criminal case were released, and it appeared a strong possibility that Hicks had known about hush payments made by Michael Cohen on behalf of Donald Trump before the dates she had previously claimed.

-White House aide and counselor to the president
+Counselor to the president

 In February 2020, it was announced that Hicks would return to the White House Office as an aide to Jared Kushner and counselor to President Donald Trump.
 She officially assumed her roles at the White House on March 9.

-On June 1, 2020, during the George Floyd protests in Washington, Hicks and others suggested that Trump walk to St. John's Episcopal Church across the street from the White House to make a public appearance.
+On June 1, 2020, during the George Floyd protests in Washington, Hicks and others suggested that Trump walk to St. John's Episcopal Church go across the street from the White House to make a public appearance.
 Law enforcement subsequently used tear gas and other riot control tactics to forcefully clear peaceful protesters from Lafayette Square and surrounding streets, creating a path for President Donald Trump and senior administration officials, including Hicks, to the church.
 It was later reported Hicks had suggested Trump say a prayer at this appearance, but he held up a Bible instead.